-Effectiveness of dense subgraphs.
-To have a detailed understanding of the contribution of each component of our method, we construct a baseline tracker that uses pairwise correlation of 3D couplings (tracklets) as the method [13], and apply the dense subgraph search [31] as the tracking solution.
-We compare this baseline algorithm (marked as Ours-P) in Table 5 with our own implementation of the network flow based optimization method [13], for tracking with two camera views.
-This baseline algorithm improves 4.17% MOTA and 12.55% MT scores, and reduces 4.57% ML and 29.5% IDS scores on average performance compared to the network flow optimization based method [13], showing that our formulation of tracking as searching subgraphs or sub-hypergraphs is important in improving the overall performance.
+Effectiveness of dense subgraphs To have a detailed understanding of the contribution of each component of our method, we construct a baseline tracker that uses pairwise correlation of 3D couplings (tracklets) as the method (Hofmann et al. 2013), and apply the dense subgraph search (Liu et al. 2012) as the tracking solution.
+We compare this baseline algorithm (marked as Ours-P) in Table 5 with our own implementation of the network flow based optimization method (Hofmann et al. 2013), for tracking with two camera views.
+This baseline algorithm improves 4.17 % MOTA and 12.55 % MT scores, and reduces 4.57 % ML and 29.5 % IDS scores on average performance compared to the network flow optimization based method (Hofmann et al. 2013), showing that our formulation of tracking as searching subgraphs or sub-hypergraphs is important in improving the overall performance.

-Effectiveness of hyper-graph representation.
-In addition, to exploit the effectiveness of hyper-graph representation, we compare our approach with the baseline tracker, i.e., Ours-P. Our full method improves FM score on average performance in comparison with the baseline algorithm, which demonstrates that using hyper-graph as a representation can reduce the FM score and improve MT score to promote the multitarget tracking performance.
+Effectiveness of hyper-graph representation In addition, to exploit the effectiveness of hyper-graph representation, we compare our approach with the baseline tracker, i.e., Ours-P. Our full method improves 0.7 % MOTA and 2.28 % MT score, and reduces 3.38 % FM score on average performance in comparison with the baseline algorithm, which demonstrates that using hyper-graph as a representation can reduce the FM score and improve MT score to promote the multi-target tracking performance.

-Running time.
-In addition to its performance, our method also affords efficient running time.
+Running time In addition to its performance, our method also affords efficient running time.
 Table 6 reports the running time measured in fps on the PETS2009 dataset over 1-3 camera views after given the detection results.
 These running time is based on an implementation with unoptimized C++ code, single thread execution on a workstation with Intel 2.67GHz CPU and 128 GB memory.
-Note that, as shown in Table 6, our method runs faster in S2.L3 than S2.L2 over all camera views.
-Although S2.L3 has higher target density than S2.L2, the highly complex pedestrian interactions in S2.L2 result in more hyper-edges are included in STV hyper-graph.
-Thus, the dense sub-hypergraph search is slower in S2.L2 than that in S2.L3.
+Note that, as shown in Table 6, our method runs faster in S2.L3 than S2.L2 over all